While Customer Attributes describe who your customer is (e.g., their name or VIP tier), Activity Attributes describe what they just did.

 Important: Naming & Case Sensitivity

-If the event parameter is
+- If the event parameter key is

-ProductID, you must use{{ event.ProductID }}. -
+ProductID, you must use{{ event.ProductID }}. - If the event parameter key is

 product_id, you must use{{ event.product_id }}.